acbsp/bonafide.guru/en/contents.rst

 However by the will of the fate many of devotees are caught up in this fraud.

-For instance: those first Russian devotees sincerely dedicated to Srila Prabhupada in the beginning had a big progress in their spiritual lives.
+For instance: those first Russian devotees sincerely dedicated to |SP|
+in the beginning had a big progress in their spiritual lives.
 Some of them bared even severe punishment from demonic government for their sincere wish to serve Krishna and His Representative.
 But from the moment they have stopped to chante *pranama* to |SP| and